equinor/xtgeo/docs/contributing.rst

 Inside RMS you can open a Python dialog and run your version of xtgeo.
 Theoretically, you could now do changes in your editable install and RMS should see them.
-However, RMS will not load libraries updates once loaded, and ``importlib.reload`` will not help help very much.
+However, RMS will not load libraries updates once loaded, and ``importlib.reload`` will not help very much.
 One safe alternative is of course to close and reopen RMS, but that is unpractical and time consuming.
 The better alternative is a brute force hack in order to make it work, see the five lines of code in top of this example: